anam-aj/edx/CS50p/pset9FinalProject/README.md

 * Please enter the option number:

-user can then enter the option number
+user can then enter the option number and then further, easy to follow, instructions are displayed on screen.

 ### Acknowledgment: